Itvisors/mendix-AutocompleteMultiselect/README.md

 ### Behavior
 - No close on select: Whether or not to close the list when an item is selected.
 Set to true to not close the list when an item is selected.
+- Keep filter value after select: Set to true if you want to keep the filter value after you selected/removed an option.
 - Filter selected options: Whether or not to filter the options out of the list that are already selected.
 - Limit Tags: Maximum number of selected tags to show if the dropdown is closed.
 If more options are selected, there will be an indication how many options are selected (e.g. +2) If set to 0, there is no limit.